-“The Adders are the Logical Circuits that are specially designed to add the two or more numbers in a system.”
+- Adders are Digital Logical Circuits, specially designed to add two or more binary numbers or bits.

 - Half Adder.